City Cast Las Vegas logo

 3D Printing: This is pretty cool.
 At least 17 branches have 3D printing machines you can operate for free.
 Some require the supervision of a manager.
 Either way, you need to take a certification course first — also free.
 Create prints from a catalog or bring in designs from trusted third-party sources.

-Museum and Park Passes: You can check out a pass to places like the Discovery Children’s Museum, Neon Museum’s STEAM Saturdays, Springs Preserve, and state parks like Valley of Fire.
+Museum and Park Passes: You can check out a pass to the Discovery Children’s Museum, Springs Preserve, and state parks like Valley of Fire.
 Keep in mind, you can’t just show up at the entrance gates with a library card.
 You need to physically check out a pass — and there’s usually a wait.
+You can also get free admission for up to four people by showing your card during the Neon Museum’s STEAM Family Fest events.

 Share article